onflow/fcl-js/packages/sdk/readme.md

 In Example 4 we Build an Execute Script Interaction by using the script builder to specify a Cadence script and the args and arg builders to specify some arguments to pass into the Cadence Script.
 To Resolve this built interaction, we pipe'd the built interaction through an array of resolvers.
 The resolveParams resolver encoded the Cadence script into a format the Flow Blockchain accepts, and the resolveArguments resolver prepared the arguments into the correct encoding that the Flow Blockchain accepts.

 Example 5
-    : Building an Execute Script Interaction
+    : Building a Transaction Interaction
 ```javascript
 import * as sdk from "@onflow/sdk"
 import * as types from "@onflow/types"